 viii - minneapolis 2017

 These are images from a street photography workshop in Minneapolis in May of 2017.
 The teacher was Valerie Jardin.

 These two young people seemed to greet us at one of the entrances.
-Despite the bizarre makeup, body piercings and tattoos, they were fairly friendly.
-Valerie Jardin asked them to pose for the class.
-After several poses facing the camera, I positioned them forehead to forehead, and asked the girl to push his hair back in a kind of caress.
-This result is slightly different than what I had in mind, it worked well anyway.
-Not a look I would like to see any of my children adopt, but in this context, it has an off-beat beauty of its own.
+They were very friendly to our group and Valerie Jardin asked them to pose for the class.
+After several poses facing the camera, I positioned them forehead to forehead, and asked the girl to push the young man's hair back in a kind of caress.
+It turned out well, I think.

 I had tried to get a decent picture of this interesting looking lady in the entry way of the Minneapolis Institute of Art, but didn't get anything particularly good.
 Then as I was sitting on a bench in the main lobby, she sat down next to me, along with what appeared to be her daughter.
 Of several shots, I think this is the strongest.